pyrsia/pyrsia.github.io/docs/developer/things-to-know.md

 ## Understand Submittal Reviews

 All submissions, from code to content, will require a review.
 Where possible, GitHub pull requests will be used for this purpose.
 Consult [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more information on using pull requests.
-For more details, check out out [Contributing Guidelines](https://pyrsia.io/docs/developer/contributing/)
+For more details, check out our [Contributing Guidelines](https://pyrsia.io/docs/developer/contributing/).

 ## Learn the Community Expectations and Roles